Austria's Fragmented E-Government: 5,627 Public Websites

 2,092 Municipalities – and No Directory

-The baseline is precise: According to Statistics Austria, there were exactly 2,092 municipalities in Austria as of 1 January 2025.
+The baseline is precise: according to Statistics Austria, Austria had exactly 2,092 municipalities as of 1 January 2025.
 But this is where the problem begins.

 There is no central, official, machine-readable directory of municipal websites.
-Neither the Austrian Association of Municipalities nor the state associations provide such a list.
-The government portal oesterreich.gv.at does not offer a complete, searchable database.
+Neither the Austrian Association of Municipalities nor the provincial associations publish such a list, and the government portal oesterreich.gv.at offers no complete, searchable database.

-This is not a technical footnote – this is a structural weakness of the national e-government infrastructure.
+This is not a technical footnote; it is a structural weakness in the national e-government infrastructure.

-The existence of unofficial, commercial directories (such as gemeinden.at) and community-maintained lists (such as on Wikipedia) is a clear symptom: A market has emerged because the state does not provide an official solution.
+The existence of unofficial commercial directories (such as gemeinden.at) and community-maintained lists (such as those on Wikipedia) is a telling symptom: a market has sprung up because the state provides no official solution.

 Fractal Complexity: The Subsite Problem Multiplies

-Similar to ministries and states, municipalities also operate subsites – and they do so more than two thousand times over:
+Much like ministries and provinces, municipalities run subsites too, and they do so more than two thousand times over:

 Typical subsites of larger municipalities:

-• Public transport – city bus, regional train
+• Öffentlicher Verkehr (Public Transport) – city bus, regional train

-• Commercial enterprises – business parks, exhibition grounds
+• Wirtschaftsbetriebe (Economic Enterprises) – business parks, exhibition grounds

-Each of these enterprises can operate its own web presence.
+Each of these enterprises may operate its own web presence.

-Systematically recording these factors across 2,092 organisations is impossible without a central data source.
-The complexity is fractal: the same challenges found at the federal and state levels repeat themselves thousands of times over.
+Systematically recording all of this across 2,092 organisations is impossible without a central data source.
+The complexity is fractal: the same challenges seen at the federal and provincial levels repeat themselves thousands of times over.

-As a practical result of this analysis, we have created a searchable directory of all identified public and semi-public websites:
+As a practical outcome of this analysis, we have built a searchable directory of every public and semi-public website we identified:

 Education & Science2,93550.8%